Here is how to use Indy's Contract Creator to get started:

 Detailed description of services

-Next up you need to add a Detailed description of services, before you gave a general understanding of what you’ll be doing for your client, while here you’ll dissect the work that goes into your social media management, so the client knows exactly what are your responsibilities.
+Next up you need to add a detailed description of services before you give a general understanding of what you’ll be doing for your client.
+Here you’ll dissect the work that goes into your social media management, so the client knows exactly what are your responsibilities.

 Feedback, editing, and approval process

-Payment terms are an important section for you as a freelancer, here you protect your cash flow and without cash flow, it’s hard to run your business
+Payment terms are an important section for you as a freelancer.
+Here you protect your cash flow, because without cash flow, it’s hard to run your business